jdtsmith/speedrect/README.md

 ```
 ## Usage

 Start `rectangle-mark-mode` as usual (`C-x SPC`, by default).
 Hit `?` to summon a help buffer of available key bindings.
+By default most commands restart `rectangle-mark-mode`; `q` (or any other non-shortcut command) to exit.
+If you'd prefer speedrect commands not to continue in this way, set `speedrect-continue=nil`.

 ## Hints

 A rectangle is just a _region_ (point and mark), specially interpreted.
-While marking rectangles, you can `C-x C-x` to switch point and mark to make changes to the top/bottom of the selected region (hit it yet again to switch to the other diagonal).
+While marking rectangles, you can `C-x C-x` to bring point to any of the rectangles four corners.
+This is useful to make changes to appropriate side of the selected region.

 Use calc, it's super-powerful: